Wilderness Permit Conditions

 - Wood fires are allowed in existing fire rings only, and prohibited above 9,600 feet in elevation.
 Fires are also not allowed at Lower Cathedral Lake and within 1/4 mile of the shoreline of Kibbie Lake.
 Use dead and down wood only.

 As of July 15, 2014, fires in the wilderness are prohibited below 6,000 feet, except for fires in portable stoves using pressurized gas, liquid fuel, propane, or alcohol.
 Twig stoves are not allowed below 6,000 feet.
-This restriction is due to hire fire danger.
+This restriction is due to high fire danger.

 - Proper food storage is mandatory.
 Allowed bear-resistant food canisters are required in all areas of Yosemite.
 Hanging or guarding your food items is not permissible.
 Cleanup of food and debris if a bear gets your food is your responsibility.
 Report any bear incidents and sightings to the nearest ranger.
 You can also report bear sightings by calling the Save-a-Bear Hotline at 209/372-0322.